nadyahoesin/os241/links.md

 * [![Virtualization Explained](http://www.img.youtube.com/vi/FZR0rG3HKIk/0.jpg)](https://www.youtube.com/watch?v=FZR0rG3HKIk) --- A 3-minute YouTube video explaining the concept of virtualization.
 Helps me to grasp the concept.

 * [Cryptographic Right Answers](https://www.latacora.com/blog/2018/04/03/cryptographic-right-answers/) --- An article explaining the uses of different cryptography tools.
 Interesting and pretty useful to learn about.

+* [What is a FUSE filesystem?](https://medium.com/@goamaral/fuse-filesystem-b44768f27aa2) --- A short article explaining the overview of FUSE.
+Helps me to grasp the concept.